pkm304/density_moving_window/README.md

 ### Measuring edge-corrected volumes of shells (Takes long).

 This is the most important yet most time consuming step.
 This obtains edge-corrected volumes of shells.
-Depending the number of reference cells, this may take more than a day.
+Depending on the number of reference cells, this may take more than a day.
 If users are accessible to high performance computing facilities (HPC), it is recommended to split this step into multiple jobs and run those in parallel (HPC) if the number of